Presidio of Monterey hands over first keys to home in new, energy-efficient family housing area

 |0

-This work, Presidio of Monterey hands over first keys to home in new, energy-efficient family housing area [Image 6 of 6], by Winifred Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Presidio of Monterey hands over first keys to home in new, energy-efficient family housing area, by Winifred Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Presidio of Monterey hands over first keys to home in new, energy-efficient family housing area

 LEAVE A COMMENT